-The EC[TM] monitor and cardiometers are the ONLY FDA cleared easy to use, non-invasive monitors for pediatrics and neonates.
+The EC[TM]-monitor and cardiometers are the ONLY FDA cleared easy to use, non-invasive devices for pediatrics and neonates.
 Invasive monitors like pulmonary artery catheters are typically too dangerous or impossible to use these patients.
-The EC[TM]-monitor and cardiometers are ideal because they are safe and easy to use.
+The EC[TM]-devices are ideal because they are safe and easy to use.
 The sensors are small and gentle enough to use on even the tiniest and most fragile neonate.
-The data provided by the EC[TM] monitor and cardiometers can help clinicians distinguish warm vs. cold shock, guide therapy, titrate medications and potentially provide an early warning of adverse events, and most important is a perfect fluid management tool.
+The data provided by EC[TM]-devices can help clinicians distinguish warm vs. cold shock, guide therapy, titrate medications and potentially provide an early warning of adverse events, and most important is a perfect fluid management tool.